anyuzx/Prongs/src/contents/posts/2020-04-09-building-this-site.md

 As for the design of this site, I end up choosing the [tailwindcss](https://tailwindcss.com/) since it is a low-level CSS framework, thus allows me to design the site to my liking easily.

-I guess the lesson I learnt is,

-> do not make things overcomplicated.
+I guess the lesson I learnt is, **do not make things overcomplicated**.

 [^1]: https://github.com/11ty/eleventy-base-blog
 [^2]: https://github.com/philhawksworth/eleventyone